27 Mar Are You Addicted to Heroin After One Use

+Not only is Heroin an illegal drug, it is also classified as an opioid drug made from morphine.
 It’s well known that heroin addiction is known to cause extreme physical craving symptoms.
 This means that if a heroin addict stops using heroin they can experience withdrawals that have serious physical effects.

 Withdrawal will be discussed in more detail in the section below on the long-term effects of heroin, but some of the common signs and symptoms are muscle and bone pain, sleep problems, and diarrhea and vomiting.